 The materials assembled for the tabernacle are described in detail in Exodus 35-38 and summarized in Exodus 38:21-30.
 The total quantity of gold collected was approximately one ton; of silver, 3-3/4 tons; and of bronze, 2-1/2 tons.
 At today's prices gold is approximately $500 per troy ounce, or $6000 per pound, or $12,000,000 per ton.
 Silver currently is priced around $12 per troy ounce, or $144 per pound, which is $288,000 per ton.
 Hence, the gold and silver used in the Tabernacle of Moses would be worth over $13 million today.
 Exodus 12:35 states that the Jews were given gold, silver, and ornaments by the Egyptians at the time of the departure from Egypt.
 The golden lampstand in the tabernacle weighed a talent and would today be worth a half million dollars for its gold alone.
-A replica of this menorah is now being crafted at the Temple Institute in Jerusalem along with other sacred vessels intended for use in the coming Third Temple.
+A replica of this menorah is now on display at the Temple Institute in Jerusalem along with other sacred vessels intended for use in the coming Third Temple.

 It is known that most or all of the holy vessels of gold and silver from the tabernacle were with the Ark when it was brought from the city of David to the first temple by Solomon (I Kings 8:4).
 Although David desired to build a permanent house of God in Jerusalem, his son Solomon built the first temple.
 The plans were those of David, and David amassed the materials (I Chronicles 28:1-19; II Chronicles 2-4; I Kings 6-7).
 These materials included 100,000 talents (Ref.
 3) of gold and 1,000,000 talents of silver, (I Chron.
 29).
 From his own private fortune David also gave 3,000 talents of gold and 7,000 talents of high grade silver.
 This is an enormous quantity of gold and silver by any standard: 100,000 talents of gold = 3750 tons, value today = $45 billion; 1,000,000 talents of silver = 37,500 tons, value today = $10.8 billion.
 In round numbers, the wealth of the first temple was about $56 billion.